cloudflare/workers-honeycomb-logger/README.md

   redactRequestHeaders?: string[] //Array of headers to redact.
 Will replace value with `REDACTED`. default is ['authorization', 'cookie', 'referer']. redactResponseHeaders?: string[] //Array of headers to redact.
-Will replace value with `REDACTED`. default is ['set-cookie']. sampleRates?: SampleRates | SampleRateFn //Either an object or function that configured sampling (See below) data?: any //Any static data that you want to add to every request.
+Will replace value with `REDACTED`. default is ['set-cookie']. sampleRates?: SampleRates | SampleRateFn //Either an object or function that configured sampling (See below) serviceName?: string //The serviceName you want to see in Honeycomb.
+Defaults to 'worker' data?: any //Any static data that you want to add to every request.
 This could be a service or the version for example.
 }
 ```